zhouyan57/mimor/docs/diary/mimor-the-game.md

 Imagine an art or a game of creating something, where you are the creation and the world is the creator.

-The world creats you by directing your attention, and forging your memory.
+The world creates you by directing your attention, and forging your memory.

 You are also part of the world, thus part of the creator,